ATTPC/attpc_merger/README.md

 To build and install the CLI merger use `cargo install --path ./attpc_merger_cli` from the top level attpc_merger repository.

 These binaries will be installed to your cargo install location (typically something like `~/.cargo/bin/`).
 They can be uninstalled by running `cargo uninstall attpc_merger/_cli`.
 Once they are installed, they will be in your path, so you can simply invoke them from the command line.
 To use the CLI see the `attpc_merger_cli` README.

+## Documentation

+Documentation is deployed through GitHub Pages and can be found [here](https://attpc.github.io/attpc_merger).
+Documentation is provided for the `libattpc_merger` library; the source code of the `attpc_merger\_cli` applications should be examined for details on the UI design and examples of using the merger library.

 ## Configuration